-- > If the ASN will be system level, hospital level, or practice level - > Which practices will be included -- interval colonoscopy can be contained to GI, or for at-home screening, it can be confined to primary care; however, this limitation depends on local agreements and practice sites (assessed in the previous step). - > The affiliation of patients and practices that will be included in the ASN. - > The limits of the ASN -- if at-home screening or interval colonoscopy needs to be standardized, consider standardizing before implementing the ASN, or determine building consistency of screening criteria or interval follow up into the ASN.
+- > If the ASN will be system level, hospital level, or practice level - > Which practices will be included -- examples are having the ASN contained to primary care or a speciality department.
+Also consider the involvement of inpatient and outpatient care depending on the type of ASN. - > The affiliation of patients and practices that will be included in the ASN. - The limits of the ASN -- consider standardizing the criteria for ordering the test and follow up for consistency before implementing the ASN.